furechan/nbmask/README.md

 # >>> {'user': '...', 'token': '...'}
 ```

-The extension applies to standard output, standard error and
+The extension modifies standard output, standard error and
 also the default logging handlers.

 ```python